Ricky Berens: 2012 London Olympics

+2013 American Short Course Championships

 After seven weeks, Berens came out of retirement and returned to the swimming stage.
 At the 2013 American Short Course Championships, he broke the American record in the 200-yard freestyle (1:31.31), taking his split from the 500-yard freestyle.
 At the 2013 United States National Championships, Berens finished 5th place in both the 100-meter freestyle and the 200-meter freestyle, qualifying him to swim in the 4 x 100-meter freestyle relay and 4 x 200-meter freestyle relay.

+2013 World Aquatics Championships

 At the 2013 World Aquatics Championships in Barcelona, Berens combined with Conor Dwyer, Ryan Lochte and Charlie Houchin in the 4×200-meter freestyle relay, with the team finishing in first place for the gold medal.
 Swimming the anchor leg, Berens recorded a split of 1:45.39, and the team finished with a final time of 7:01.72.

 In November 2013, Berens retired for a second time.

-Sponsorships and media coverage
+Sponsorships, media coverage, and work roles

 In 2008, Berens was interviewed on The Today Show in Beijing after winning gold in the 4×200-meter freestyle relay.
 In 2009 he made an appearance on The Tyra Banks Show, poking fun at himself after a swimsuit malfunction at the 2009 World Championships.
 In 2011, Berens (alongside his dog) was featured in a print advertisement for Eukanuba that ran in Men's Journal magazine.
 Berens was also featured in a print advertisement for a Casio watch, which ran in the December 2011 issue of Details magazine.

 Berens was sponsored by TYR Swimwear and by BMW's Pro Performance Team.
 He also appeared in the "Got Milk?" chocolate milk campaign.
 Berens is represented by Octagon.

+After retiring from swimming competition after his second Olympics, Berens worked at the University of Texas athletic department considering a long range future role as an athletic director.
+Berens then used connections he had at an Austin pet food startup business called Nulo to begin a position managing their business finances, with the goal of improving the rate of Nulo's growth.
+He enjoyed the position but wanted to work more closely with people.
+Around 2020, he accepted a position in Business Development at Bridgeport Consulting after interviewing with their Denver Manager, Tommy Hannan, a 2000 U.S. Olympic 4x100 Medley gold medalist, who, like Berens, had also competed in swimming at the University of Texas and majored in Finance.